mevdschee/ws2api/README.md

 ### Websocket

-Websockets send an HTTP upgrade after that they can send messages in either direction.
+Websockets send an HTTP upgrade to the server and after that they can send messages in either direction.

 ### Websocket upgrade